top of page

 4. Risk of Losing Vision – Investors may push for short-term gains over long-term goals.

-Bootstrapping vs. Venture Capital: Key Considerations
+Bootstrapping vs VC: Key Considerations

 To decide the right funding path for your startup, consider these factors: